CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is padded with vague buzzwords ('comprehensive guidance and automation', 'orchestration') without specifying concrete capabilities.
-While it includes some trigger phrases and a 'use when' clause, the lack of specific actions and the generic framing make it difficult to distinguish from other DevOps-related skills.
+The description is padded with vague buzzwords ('comprehensive guidance and automation', 'orchestration') without specifying concrete actions the skill performs.
+While it includes some useful trigger phrases, the lack of specific capabilities makes it hard to distinguish from other DevOps-related skills and provides little information for Claude to make an informed selection.

 Suggestions